djon2003/DNS-323/README.md

 - The web interface to manage the hardware, but one could install something but may have to build it by him/herself.

 # Lets start!

+Across all my searches to find answers during my previous *phase*, that I'm calling "the compilation try", I saw another option that could be explored, but more risky.
+Hence, the first phase which had been a dead end.
+I could flash totally the hardware by another OS.
+When you are trying to accomplish something that you don't have experience in or you think it can be risky: ensure a fallback solution.

+In te first step, I simply had to use the reset button et voilà!
+Now if a catastrophic result happens (no access to the device), I would have to open the device, plug a wire and use serial commands to upload the original firmware.
+More complex, risky and it has a cost.

+OK!
+After looking at what I found, I choose Debian because I have someone that already did it.
+And he raised no issue.
+It should easy.

+> At that moment, even if the task was labeled easy, my confidence was not that high due to the failure of the previous phase.